lavgeonik/WordLearningApp/README.md

 #
-App for learning words through tests with pictures.
+App for learning words with tests (pictures and words).